UPDATED June 10, 2021:

-The Fund will be used is to help individuals and families that United Way calls ALICE® (Asset Limited, Income Constrained, Employed).
-These are our hard-working neighbors who already live paycheck to paycheck.
+Most beneficiaries of the fund are individuals and families that United Way calls ALICE® (Asset Limited, Income Constrained, Employed).
+These are our hard-working neighbors who live paycheck to paycheck and have no savings to fall back on in an emergency like this.
 Many of them provide crucial services in our community—such as caring for our children and elderly parents.
-Without a financial cushion, they are particularly vulnerable to the rapidly changing scenario our country now faces.
+With no financial cushion, they are particularly vulnerable to the rapidly changing scenario our country now faces.
 United Way expects that the number of individuals and families in the state that fall into the ALICE income threshold will grow as the crisis continues.

 Connecticut Residents Can Call 2-1-1 or text CTCOVID to 898211